sigmasaur/AwSW-it/README.md

 * At line 4345, 4353: *65* → *sixty-five*, for elegance.
 * At line 4365: About *aligning \[the portals\] across the time axis*, note that `Izumi` would still have had to bypass the anti-time travel safeguards for her to be able to return, assuming the portals in the present were still operational.
 * At line 4367: *that meant that* → *moreover*, as there's no real logical implication between line 4365 and this line.
-* At line 4375, 4382: Corrected colon to full stop to preserve the uppercase letter.
+* At line 4375, 4382: Corrected colon to full stop to preserve uppercase letter.
 * At line 4432, 4614: *AI* → *artificial intelligence*, for elegance.
 * At line 4462: *10km* → *ten kilometers*, for elegance.
 * At line 4468, *75%* → *seventy-five percent*, for elegance.